Canada's Drag Race: Season 3

 For the third season, the judges panel was re-worked again, consisting of only Brooke Lynn Hytes, Goreski, and Melchor.

 Season 4

 A fourth season was announced in November 2022, with casting opened November 1 and closed November 22, with Brooke Lynn Hytes, Goreski, and Melchor expected to return to the judging panel.
 The cast was officially announced on October 18, 2023 and the season premiered on November 16, 2023.

 Season 5

 A fifth season was announced on November 9, 2023, with casting running throughout November.
 It was open to any Canadian citizens or permanent residents who were 19 on November 1, 2023.
 The cast was announced on October 23, 2024, and the season premiered on November 21, 2024.

 Season 6

-A sixth season was announced on October 31, 2024 with casting opened on the same day.
+A sixth season was announced on October 31, 2024, and the casting opened on the same day.
+Filming and casting concluded on November 18 of the same year, and the season premiered on November 20, 2025.

 Season 7

-A seventh season was announced on November 6, 2025 with casting opened on the same day.
+A seventh season was announced on November 6, 2025, and casting opened on the same day.
+The season is currently in development.